Intermodalics/pickit-docs/docs/documentation/detection/teach/teach-from-cad.rst

 If the origin of the CAD file with respect to the part geometry is known, pick points can be positioned by specifying exact offsets with respect to the origin.

 .. note:: Pickit supports **stl**, **obj** and **ply** formats.
 Most CAD design editors can export CAD into such formats.
-          However, if you do not have such CAD formats, free online converter are available on the internet.
+          However, if you do not have such CAD formats, free online converters are available on the internet.

 .. note:: If you do not know the length unit of your CAD, the simplest is probably to try one
           (mm being the most common) and trigger a detection with it.
-          You will directly see in the :ref:`Objects view <objects-view>` if it is the correct lenght unit.
+          You will directly see in the :ref:`Objects view <objects-view>` if it is the correct length unit.